Major pension reform wins majority in parliament

 Voters are likely to have the final say on the issue in September, as the reform package includes a 0.6% increase in Value-Added Tax.

-Previous attemptsexternal link to reform the pension system have been thwarted in parliament or in nationwide votes.
+Previous attempts to reform the pension system have been thwarted in parliament or in nationwide votes.

-In September 2016, voters clearly rejected a proposalexternal link by trade unions calling for a 10% boost in benefits from the state retirement fund – a move supported by the political left but deemed far too costly by its opponents.
+In September 2016, voters clearly rejected a proposal by trade unions calling for a 10% boost in benefits from the state retirement fund – a move supported by the political left but deemed far too costly by its opponents.

 swissinfo.ch/urs